 Thanks to the rise in content marketing, I have recently learned a lot about myself.
 I know what state I should live in; I know who should be my ideal soul mate.
 I recently learned how to fold my T-shirts in three seconds; I now know five ways to eliminate the ring from my bathtub; and I realize that in all of my years, I have been peeling my bananas incorrectly.

 We live in a time when meaningless, scatter-shot, “pretty-picture” advertising has been replaced by impactful, targeted chunks of content of all sizes and scopes.
 According to a study by the Content Marketing Institute, the average B2B enterprise uses 13 distinct tactics to push ideas to consumers.
-The rank order of these tactics can be observed in the attached chart:

 With all of these channels for companies to connect with their customer base, it’s easy to fall into the trap of committing content “malpractice” – creating zipless, irrelevant or boring blips of information that are as dry and lifeless as the Sahara.